 Fig Tree Bridge, Tarban Creek Bridge, Gladesville Bridge

-Across the Fig Tree Bridge which opened in 1963 and spans the Lane Cove River.
+Crossing the Fig Tree Bridge, which opened in 1963 and spans the Lane Cove River, is interesting.
 After that bridge, they continued on and crossed the second of the bridges Tarban Creek Bridge.
 This spans Tarban Creek, likewise, it has nice views east to the Harbour Bridge.
 Then they got to bridge #2 of the main 3 Bridges, the Gladesville Bridge.
 It has wonderful views along Parramatta River towards the Harbour Bridge and the city.

 ANZAC Bridge